jorcyd/KalmanFilter/README.md

 # KalmanFilter
-MATLAB implementation of a simple Kalman filter.
-Slightly changed for use with GNU Octave.
+MATLAB implementation of a simple Kalman filter.<br>
-Originally forked from Chris Garry https://github.com/chrislgarry/KalmanFilter
+Originally forked from Chris Garry https://github.com/chrislgarry/KalmanFilter<br>
+Slightly changed for use with GNU Octave.<br>